TheHelloWorldWriter/hello_world_counters/README.md

 ## Legacy project

-A legacy version of the app, named **Counters With Color Names**, is still available in the [`counters_with_color_names`](https://github.com/TheHelloWorldWriter/hello_world_counters/tree/counters_with_color_names) branch.
+A legacy version of the app, named **Counters With Color Names**, is in the [`counters_with_color_names`](https://github.com/TheHelloWorldWriter/hello_world_counters/tree/counters_with_color_names) branch.

 The actively maintained **Hello World Counters** app is in the [`main`](https://github.com/TheHelloWorldWriter/hello_world_counters/tree/main) branch.

 ## Support me

-Hello World Counters is a free Hello World app, and I love creating and sharing projects like this and other useful [free apps](https://www.thehelloworldwriter.com/) with the community.
+Hello World Counters is a free Hello World app, and I love creating and sharing projects like this and other useful free apps with the community.
 If you want to support me, visit:

 **https://www.thehelloworldwriter.com/support-me/**